SanjanaSingh1818/My_Portfolio/README.md

 ## 🚀 Projects

-### 1. **Speedy Tyres**
+### 1. **EduKnit**
-- Full-stack application for managing tyre services.
+- A full-stack learning platform for managing courses, programs, and student enrollments.
-- Features: Booking system, inventory management, and service tracking.
+- Features:

-### 2. **Turgomedia**
-- Media-based project showcasing content management and interactive design.
+  - Browse and enroll in programs/courses
+  - Booking system for live classes or sessions
-- Features: Dynamic content display, responsive UI, and API integration.
+  - Dynamic course content and program details
+  - Responsive and interactive UI for both desktop and mobile
+  - Admin panel for managing courses, faculty, and users

 ### 3. **Dictionary App**
 - MERN stack app with **word lookup, bookmarking, and pronunciation features**.